 - A communications bus to interconnect the loggers and I/O modules

 - Optional HMI to display data and control the system

 The Modbus communications standard provides a way to seamlessly tie all of these devices together to build a system that is customized to fit your exact needs.

-We offer several families of data loggers that support Modbus communications.
 Typically one logger will be designated as the system master.
 This logger will manage the communications between the other Modbus devices, either reading or writing data.
 It will also serve as the central repository for all of the data and provide the alarming functions if necessary.

 Modbus I/O Modules